Babino, Demir Hisar

 Babino (Macedonian Бабино) is a small village in the municipality of Demir Hisar, in the area of Zeleznik, in the vicinity of the town of Demir Hisar.
 It used to be part of the former municipality of Sopotnica.

-The village is best known for having the largest private library in North Macedonia, the private library "Al-Bi" owned by Stevo Stepanovski, which has over 20,000 books, making it a tourist destination for bibliophiles.

-According to the classification of the Ministry of Local Self-Government, Babino belongs to the category of hilly and mountainous villages.

 Geography

-Babino is located in the central part of the former Municipality of Sopotnica, 18.5 km northwest of Demir Hisar, and is located on both sides of the Babinska River, a tributary of the source catchment area of Crna River, in the eastern part of Plakenska Mountain.
-It is 45 km away from Bitola, and 35 km from Kichevo, with which it is connected by an asphalt road.
-It is a hilly village located at an altitude of 750 meters.
-The climate is temperate.
-The area of the village is 9.9 square kilometers.

 The village is located between the three hills Pavlov Rid (911), Tri Sinori (1,111) and Kurati (1,017).

 There are many springs in the area of Babino.
 Along the Bazernicka River, there is a spring almost every 100 meters, starting from Gorni Livadi, all the way to the confluence with the Crna River.
 The water from the springs replenishes the river.

 The village is divided into three neighborhoods: Upper, Lower and Middle.

-There is a bus station two kilometers outside the village.

 Surrounding villages are: Malo Ilino and Bazernik from the southwest and west, Dolenci and Zeleznec from the north and northeast, Žvan from the southeast, and Sloeshtica from the south.